clarkedarkmatter/green-amaranth/content/pages/index.md

     section_id: hero
     title: 'We do digital, better.'
     content: >
-      Blazing fast webpages, digital strategy, business optimization.
-We partner with teams that want results.
-If that sounds like you, let's have a conversation.
+      We find teams that want innovation and results.
+If that sounds like you, let's start a conversation today.
     actions:
       - label: Send us a message
         url: '#'